DiscordGuide/discordguide.github.io/content/basics.md

 Here we are in the next guide, "User Settings", which will cover your...
 User Settings.
 These names are pretty self-explanatory, aren't they?

 _Just zoom in on the images if needed_
-If you have questions or need more details, ask the server!
+If you have questions or need more details, ask in the server!

 #### _Your Account_ #